What Is Pinterest Used For

 What Type of Businesses Do Best on Pinterest?

-Pinterest is perfect for bloggers and ecommerce businesses.
+Pinterest in business is perfect for bloggers and eCommerce businesses.
 If you search www.pinterest.com/ideas/ you will find 16 categories that are most popular on Pinterest.
 These include categories such as art, beauty, gardening, food, and fashion.

 If your business is not included in one of these categories, your target audience might be smaller, but with the targeted marketing you’re capable of on Pinterest, you could still perform well.